Dr Mary Wyatt

 A study has raised doubts about whether the new edition of the American Medical Association guides for the evaluation of impairment are an improvement on existing practice.

-A Netherlands study has produced a simple, efficient means for assessing the probable duration of low back pain.
+A Dutch study has produced a simple, efficient means for assessing the probable duration of low back pain.

 A major study from the Netherlands shows productivity can be improved by helping workers improve their lifestyles.